paulo-bettencourt/1001-albums-nx-monorepo-angular-nodejs/README.md

 - Angular FE (page to be scrapped with the 1001 albums by a NodeJS Express server)
 - NodeJS Express (BE app with node package Puppeteer that webscraps the previous app)

+The styling has been done with Angular Material.

 ## Understand this workspace

 Run `nx graph` to see a diagram of the dependencies of the projects.